digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

   * Test isolation: Use long-running Canton instances to avoid repeatedly paying Canton’s startup cost, and isolate tests using unique participant users and parties for each test run.
 One approach is appending a test run ID as a suffix to party and user names in your test harness.
 * End-to-End Tests
   * Test workflows between end-users and systems across multiple participant nodes, backends, and frontends.
-  * Use tools like Selenium or Playwright for browser session orchestration.
+  * Use tools like `Selenium <https://www.selenium.dev/>`_ or `Playwright <https://playwright.dev/>`_ for browser session orchestration.
   * Test isolation: Either bootstrap the entire system for each test run or use a long-running system instance to specific tests.
 The latter approach supports faster test execution and quicker iterations.

 3.2 Flaky Tests and Time Dependencies
 -------------------------------------
 * Eliminate flaky tests to ensure developer productivity.
 Writing robust tests for distributed systems is challenging due to data propagation delays and concurrent execution.
 It is essential to identify and address flaky tests–those that fail inconsistently and incorrectly.
-* For time-sensitive workflows, use the “passTime” function in Daml and configure reduced wait-times for faster CI execution.
-Workflows that incorporate calendar or time functions in their logic, such as bond lifecycling with coupon payments, can be tested by advancing time with “passTime.”
+* For time-sensitive workflows, use the `passTime` function in Daml and configure reduced wait-times for faster CI execution.
+Workflows that incorporate calendar or time functions in their logic, such as bond lifecycling with coupon payments, can be tested by advancing time with `passTime`.
 For end-to-end tests, configure workflows to advance in milliseconds to reduce CI execution time.
 Pause and resume automation from the test harness to prevent race conditions.

 3.3 Performance Testing
 -----------------------